AaronNGray/sool-language/docs/Reference_Manual/Datatype.md

   | C(a:A, c:C)
 ```
 #### Anonymous or unnamed datatype members
-Anonymous or unnamed datatype members are a normalization of the space of datatypes for use with pattern matching.
+Anonymous or unnamed datatype members are a normalization or unification of the space of datatypes with tuple space as used in pattern matching.
 ```
 datatype T =
   (a:A)